GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 window.
 Default: 5 times

 - `proof_address_max_attempt_window_in_minutes` - The length of time
-to consider when determining whether a user is rate-limited.
+to consider when determining whether a user is rate limited.
 Default:
 6 hours

 ### How to trigger

 Enter identity verification.
 When you reach the phone number step, use phone number 703-555-5555.
 Identity verification will fail.
-Retry, using the same phone number, until you are rate-limited.
+Retry, using the same phone number, until you are rate limited.
 Ignore the message about using a different phone number.

 ### UI effects